sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

   - ALIGN layout generator available at https://github.com/ALIGN-analoglayout/ALIGN-public with installation instructions.
 The executable command "schematic2layout.py" must be accessible from a users $PATH environmental variable
   		- This script also contains a cell to install this, although it takes about 45 minutes to run the cell

+**These tools can also be installed within the notebook itself.
+The notebook is self checking for the PDK and tools.**

 The following commands can be used to install magic, ngspice, and ALIGN using Ubuntu

 ```
 sudo apt update

+#install ngspice
 sudo apt install ngspice

+#install magic
 git clone https://github.com/RTimothyEdwards/magic.git
 cd magic
 ./configure
 make
 sudo make install

+#install ALIGN
 git clone https://github.com/ALIGN-analoglayout/ALIGN-public
 pip install -v ./ALIGN-public
 ```